GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 In Flutter, If you are using IntelliJ IDE, you can select Save All (cmd-s/ctrl-s), or click the Hot Reload button on the toolbar.
 If you are running the app at the command line using flutter run, type `r` in the terminal window.
 You can also perform full restart by typing `R` in the terminal window.
-## Is there something like Chrome Developer Tools in Flutter?
+## Is there anything like Chrome Developer Tools in Flutter?
 In Flutter, [`Dart Observatory`](https://dart-lang.github.io/observatory/) is used which is a tool for profiling and debugging.
-If you started application using `flutter run`, you can open the Web page at the Observatory URL printed to the console (e.g., `http://127.0.0.1:8100/`).
+If you have started your application using `flutter run`, you can open the Web page at the Observatory URL printed to the console (e.g., `http://127.0.0.1:8100/`).
 If you are using IntelliJ, you can also debug your application using its built-in debugger.
 Observatory also supports profiling, examining the heap, seeing executed lines of code, debugging memory leaks, debugging memory fragmentation etc. For more information, see [Observatory’s documentation](https://dart-lang.github.io/observatory/).
 **Note:** You can check [here](https://flutter.io/debugging/) for more details on debugging you app.